-Our Pottery Courses, Classes and Bed and Breakfast have now reopened.
-We are delighted to be able to welcome our students back.
+Our Pottery Courses, Classes and Bed and Breakfast have stopped for lockdown.

 In the meantime, please take care and we look forward to seeing you all soon.

 Join us for a residential pottery weekend.
 It doesn’t matter if you are a complete beginner or an experienced potter, you will be able to slow down and enjoy your time here.
 You can be yourself and create things in clay which express who you really are.

 The weekend will give you time to make pots on the wheel and hand build with clay.
 People find it peaceful here… it is full of birds and flowers.
 The open Forest is only ten minutes walk away, offering inspiration and opportunity to walk and discover.
 Local cafés and pubs offer quality local produce for your evening meals and entertainment.